How does CBD affect the human endocannabinoid system?

 Not only does THC cause a ‘high’, but it can impair your movement, memory, judgment and cause anxiety or paranoia, the opposite of what your natural cannabinoids are trying to achieve.

-Over time, the abuse of THC can change how the ECS works as people rely on it for the same response, which could lead to long-term problems with memory and mental health.
+Over time, the abuse of THC can change how the ECS works as people rely on it for the same response.
+This could lead to long-term problems with memory and mental health.

 The endocannabinoid system and CBD

 CBD is the other main compound found in the cannabis or hemp plant, and unlike its sibling THC, it won’t make you ‘high’.

 Not enough research has been conducted to fully understand how CBD works.
 But experts do know that it doesn’t bind to the CB1 or CB2 receptors in the same way as THC.

 Rather, it may prevent the endocannabinoids from being broken down, enabling them to have a stronger and longer effect.
 Other people believe that CBD binds to another undiscovered receptor.

 While not confirmed, many believe CBD works on the endocannabinoid system in therapeutic and healing ways.